AudioBible/KJV/README.md

 - [King James Audio Bible Download for MP3 and iPod devices](http://www.audiobible.com/king-james-bible-download-for-mp3-and-ipod/)
 - [Russian Audio Bible Download for MP3 or iPod devices](http://www.audiobible.com/download-russian-audio-bible-mp3-and-ipod/)
 - [Mandarin Chinese Audio Bible Download for MP3, iPhone or iPod](http://www.audiobible.com/mandarin-chinese-audio-bible-download-mp3-ipod-devices/)

+#### I’m not all that smart actually, but I keep trying and learning and it helps.

+#### Thank you for taking the time to check this project out.
+Please share with others!
+We can take our world back!

+# I LOVE YOU ALL!